JinyuWang123/TDA/Simulation Study/README.md

 # Simulation Study
-refer to section 5 of the manuscript
+Refer to section 5 of the manuscript
 ## Purpose
 The purpose of this section is to provide the exact scripts/code used to produce to the simulation results in the manuscript.
 ## Package Details and Requirements